 How to Wire Recessed Ceiling Lights

-Recessed "high hat" lighting fixtures provide excellent illumination and give a room an elegant appearance.
+Recessed "high hat" lighting or "can" lights provide excellent illumination and give a room an elegant appearance.

 Homeowners may choose to replace or upgrade a light switch for functional or for aesthetic reasons.
 Changing the light switch is a simple and inexpensive DIY project.

 Understanding how the switch is wired is the most important part.
 When you turn on a light switch, power goes to the light through the “hot” (black) wire and then back through the neutral (white) wire to the ground.
 The bare or green-wrapped ground wires serve as a backup to divert the power safely away in case of an electrical fault.